-The PISA assessment takes a broad approach to measuring knowledge, skills and attitudes that reflect current changes in curricula, moving beyond the school-based approach towards the use of knowledge in everyday tasks and challenges.
+The PISA assessment takes a broad approach to measuring knowledge, skills and attitudes that reflect current changes in school priorities, moving beyond the school-based approach towards the use of knowledge in tasks and challenges likely to be encountered in home and work life outside school.
 It is based on a dynamic model of lifelong learning in which new knowledge and skills necessary for successful adaptation to a changing world are continuously acquired throughout life.
-PISA focuses on things that 15-year-old students will need in the future and seeks to assess what they can do with what they have learned - reflecting the ability of students to continue learning throughout their lives by applying what they learn in school to non-school environments, evaluating their choices and making decisions.
+PISA focuses on competencies that 15-year-old students will need in the future and seeks to assess what they can do with what they have learnt - reflecting the ability of students to continue learning throughout their lives by applying what they learn in school to non-school environments, evaluating their choices and making decisions.
 The assessment is informed, but not constrained, by the common denominator of national curricula.
-Thus, while it does assess students' knowledge, PISA also examines their ability to reflect, and to apply their knowledge and experience to real-life issues.
-For example, in order to understand and evaluate scientific advice on food safety an adult would need not only to know some basic facts about the composition of nutrients, but also to be able to apply that information.
-The term literacy is used to encapsulate this broader concept of knowledge and skills, and the PISA assessment aims to determine the extent to which 15-year-old students can activate various cognitive processes that would enable them to make effective use of the reading, mathematical and scientific knowledge and skills they have acquired throughout their schooling and related learning experiences up to that point.
+Thus, while it does assess students' knowledge, PISA also examines their ability to reflect, and to apply their knowledge and experience to real-life issues in a reflective way.
+For example, in order to understand and evaluate scientific advice on food safety, an adult would need not only to know some basic facts about the composition of nutrients, but also to be able to apply that information.
+The term "literacy" is used to encapsulate this broader concept of knowledge and skills, and the PISA assessment aims to determine the extent to which 15-year-old students can activate various cognitive processes that would enable them to make effective use of the reading, mathematical and scientific knowledge and skills they have acquired throughout their schooling and related learning experiences up to that point.

 PISA is designed to collect information through three-yearly assessments and presents data on domain-specific knowledge and skills in reading, mathematics and science of students, schools and countries.
-It combines the assessment of science, mathematics and reading with information on students' home background, their approaches to learning, their learning environments and their familiarity with computers.
-Student outcomes are then associated with these background factors.
+It combines the assessment of reading, mathematics and science with information on students' home background, their approaches to learning, their learning environments and their familiarity with computers.
 Thereby, PISA provides insights into the factors that influence the development of skills and attitudes at home and at school, and examines how these factors interact and what the implications are for policy development.